aniou/morfe/README.md

 ## ini files

-`*.ini` files specifies code (only Intel hex format at this moment) and initial state of PC (to be strick K and PC registers of 65c816).
+`*.ini` files specifies code (only Intel hex format at this moment) and initial state of PC (to be strict K and PC registers of 65c816).
 There may be multiple files loaded, specified by `file1` to `file999` keys.

 Memory isn't cleared between before load, so there is a possibility to